firebolt-db/godocs/docs/Guides/security/rbac.md

 <img src="../../assets/images/deleterole.png" alt="Delete role" width="500"/>

-## Grant privileges to a role
+## Grant permissions to a role

 ### SQL
-To grant a privilege to a role using SQL, use the [`GRANT`](../../sql_reference/commands/access-control/grant.md) statement.
+To grant a permission to a role using SQL, use the [`GRANT`](../../sql_reference/commands/access-control/grant.md) statement.
 For example:

 ```sql
 GRANT USAGE ON DATABASE my_db TO user_role;
 ```

 ### UI
-To grant a privilege to a role via the UI:
+To grant a permission to a role via the UI:
 1. Click **Govern** to open the govern space, then choose **Roles** from the menu:

 ![Govern > Roles](../../assets/images/govern_roles.png)

 2. Search for the relevant role using the top search filters, or by scrolling through the list of logins.
 Hover over the right-most column to make the role menu appear, then choose **Edit role**.
-3. Choose the privileges tab for the object type you want to manage privileges for, then select the desired privileges.
-To grant privileges over all objects of that type, choose the topmost line.
+3. Choose the permissions tab for the object type you want to manage permissions for, then select the desired permissions.
+To grant permissions over all objects of that type, choose the topmost line.
 4. Click **Update**.

 <img src="../../assets/images/create_edit_role.png" alt="Edit role" width="500"/>